trdroid/Android-Examples/Activities/ActivityLifeCycle/README.md

         super.onSaveInstanceState(outState);
     }
 ```
-The state can be saved in the Bundle argument outState which is handed back to the onCreate() method as savedInstanceState argument on recreating the activity.
+The state can be saved in the Bundle argument outState which is handed back to the onCreate() method as savedInstanceState argument when the activity is recreated.

 ```java
     @Override